How did it come to this?

 Strangely enough, in education the source of many a bad idea resides in a positive change that occurred during later stages of Victoria’s reign.
 The initial drip, in 1870, was the introduction of universal education.
 Then, as suffrage expanded during the early part of the 20th century, power began to diffuse through society.
 Soon, the ruling class would not be saturated solely with aristocratic men.

 Fast-forward to WWII.
 It had become impossible for the ruling class to load-up ships with working class men and dispatch them off to remote corners of the earth, in order to fight for a nation in which many still felt downtrodden.
 Understanding this, Churchill and Attlee promised that, following the conflict, Britain would become a land better, fairer.
-If the people fought for the nation, the nation would fight for the people, so they promised.
+If the people fought for the nation, the nation would fight for the people, so they said.
 And with improved schooling, healthcare, universities, and welfare, Britain did become a fairer place.
 So far, so good.

 But with so much change occurring, it is perhaps unsurprising that the proponents of competing economic and political ideologies took up arms.
-While, broadly speaking, capitalists won the economic battle and democrats the political one, many of the cultural fights were won by Marxists, communists, and socialists.
+While, broadly speaking, capitalists won the economic battle and democrats the political one, many of the cultural fights were won by the Marxists, communists, and socialists.
 Traditionally, within these three related ideologies, there have been two distinct roads of reasoning about how best to approach ‘remaking’ society: 1) spread privilege (i.e., raise those at the bottom up to the top), and 2) rip it all up and begin again.
 Culturally, one of the ideologies, ‘rip it all up’, remains prevalent today, while the other, ‘spread privilege’, remains less so.

 It is the ubiquity of the ‘rip it all up’ ideology that has led to the problems within education.
 Rather than spreading privilege, those who advocate progressive teaching and radical alterations to the curriculum see our system of education (in both its method and content) as much like some invisible scaffolding around Buckingham Palace: a sneaky instrument designed by the ruling elite to support and maintain the structures that keep them in power, and to covertly foreground ‘their’ culture at the expense of alternatives.